 - poor diet

-How do antioxidants work to counteract free radicals and ageing?
+How antioxidants work to counteract free radicals and ageing

-What visible benefits and results do antioxidants give?
+What skin benefits and results do antioxidants give?

 - fine lines & wrinkles

 - skin cancer